Vivitrol for alcohol or drug addiction is well tolerated with few side effects that are mild and generally go away with time.

 What does Naltrexone do to the body?

 Naltrexone blocks opioid receptors in the brain to prevent the receptor from sending signals craving alcohol or drugs.
-(While alcohol doesn’t directly attach to opioid receptors, it is believed a genetic mutation in the opioid receptors contributes to alcohol issues).

 What are the side effects of Vivitrol?